thymeleaf/thymeleaf-docs/docs/tutorials/3.0/usingthymeleaf.md

 6.3 Optimizing through lazy retrieval of data
 ---------------------------------------------

 Sometimes we might want to optimize the retrieval of collections of data (e.g. from a database) so that these collections are only retrieved if they are really going to be used.

 > Actually, this is something that can be applied to *any* piece of data, but given the size
 > that in-memory collections might have, retrieving collections that are meant to be iterated
 > is the most common case for this scenario.

 In order to support this, Thymeleaf offers a mechanism to *lazily load context variables*.
-Context variables that implement the `ILazyContextVariable` interface --most probably by extending its `LazyContextVariable` default implementation-- will be resolved in the moment of being executed.
+Context variables that implement the `ILazyContextVariable` interface -- most probably by extending its `LazyContextVariable` default implementation -- will be resolved in the moment of being executed.
 For example:

 ```java
 context.setVariable(